 - Operation of a business or ownership in a partnership, S corporation or limited liability company that has operations wholly or partially within Pennsylvania; - Ownership of rental property or a partnership, S corporation or limited liability company that owns rental property located in Pennsylvania; - Sales of tangible property located in Pennsylvania; - Gambling and lottery winnings from a wager placed in Pennsylvania; and/or - Estate or trust income from another estate or trust that has income from any of the above sources.

-For additional information on Pennsylvania-source income and what types of income nonresidents should report, see Personal Income Tax Guide - Chapter 4.
+For additional information on Pennsylvania-source income and what types of income nonresidents should report, see the PA Personal Income Tax Guide - Brief Overview and Filing Requirements for Pennsylvania Income Tax Returns section.